metamolecular/gamma/README.md

-# GraphCore
+# Gamma

 A graph library for Rust.

-GraphCore provides primitives and traversals for working with [graphs](https://en.wikipedia.org/wiki/Graph_theory).
+gamma provides primitives and traversals for working with [graphs](https://en.wikipedia.org/wiki/Graph_theory).

 ## Usage